apache/allura/Allura/docs/guides/message_bus.rst

-Guide to the PyForge event system
+Guide to the Allura event system
 ====================================================================

 Our event system is driven by RabbitMQ and a whole message bus framework,